Born Modelling with the Scalar Wave Equation

 (2)\[\Delta \left(u_0+u_1\right) - \left(\frac{1}{c_0^2}-\frac{2h_c}{c_0^3}\right)\left(\ddot u_0+\ddot u_1\right) = f,\]

-where \(\Delta\) is the Laplacian, \(\ddot u_0\) is the second time derivative of wavefield \(u_0\), and \(f\) is the source time series.
-Disregarding terms above first order scattering, we can separate this into two terms that match our intuition for scattering,
+where \(\Delta\) is the Laplacian operator, \(\ddot u_0\) is the second time derivative of \(u_0\), and \(f\) is the source term.
+By disregarding terms beyond first-order scattering, we can separate this into two equations that intuitively describe the unscattered and scattered wavefields:

 (3)\[\Delta u_0 - \frac{1}{c_0^2}\ddot u_0 = f,\]